-1) In the event of loss of power, and time is not essential, is there a messer system in place to communicate with all occupants? nger
+1) In the event of loss of power, an system in place to communicat ere a messenger

 2) Yes No If yes, list responsibilities

-COMPUTER
+COMPUTEI

-1) Does each classroom have a desktop or laptop to receive email?
+1) Does each classroom have a d - r laptop to receive e email?

-/ Yes No
+Yes No

-2) Can email be sent to all district staff at one time?
+2) Can email be sent to all district staff at c one time?

-, Yes No
+Yes No

 PAGERS

 1) Are pagers available?
 Yes No

 2) How many?

-3) List the individuals in possession of pagers and numbers:
+3) List the individuals in possession of pagers and numbers: วท

 Individual Pager #

 4) Are they digital only?
 Yes No

-5) Can they receive a message?
-Yes No
+5) Can they receive a message? Ň Yes No